fwaters2/100-days-of-code/r1-log.md

 ### R1D13
 Some days things just seem to go right.
 Finally settled on a mysql database with a nodejs backend hosted on Heroku for the REST API.
 Super grateful for all the amazing open source projects out there and all the informative blogs and replies to stack-overflow questions.

+### R1D14
+Took a break from the backend project and refactored some old front end code.
+Ever have one of those extension chords that almost reaches an outlet and then you straigten out a tangle and it reaches?
+I feel like that :)